Possibilities for Missing Multiple Tooth

 Dental Bridges

-As the name suggests, dental bridges are placed in the mouth for the purpose of bridging a gap created by missing teeth.
+As the name suggests, dental bridges are placed in the mouth to bridge a gap created by missing teeth.
 A dental bridge is designed to be supported by the adjacent teeth on either side of the gap.
 The teeth anchoring the bridge are known as abutment teeth and hold a false tooth between them.
 The artificial tooth is known as a pontic.
-False teeth are made from a variety of materials including alloys, gold, porcelain or a combination of the materials.
+False teeth are made from a variety of materials including alloys, gold, porcelain, or a combination of the materials.

 The dental bridge can be supported by natural teeth or implants according to the type of bridge you choose.